 Don’t forget to visit the Museum of Watchmaking and the floral clock located in the central square.
 Every hour, it interprets one of its nine melodies.

-If you get hungry, we recommend you try the quesadillas with fried pork and mole poblano and a special bread made in the town stuffed with cheese.
+If you get hungry, we recommend you try the quesadillas with fried pork and mole poblano, a special bread made in the town stuffed with cheese.

-How to get there: 7 USD and 3 hours on the bus from Mexico City will get you to Zacatlán de la manzanas.
+How to get there: $11 USD and 3h20 on the bus from Mexico City will get you to Zacatlán.

-The beautiful and mystical towns of Mexico have so much to offer.
-With a state of the art bus system and a modern fleet of buses, you can easily visit all of these towns from Mexico City.
+With a state-of-the-art bus system and a modern fleet of buses, you can easily visit all the most beautiful cities in Mexico by bus.